A Charge Nurse Is Observing A Newly Licensed Nurse

 The Role of a Charge Nurse in Observing a Newly Licensed Nurse

 When a charge nurse is observing a newly licensed nurse, the interaction goes far beyond simple supervision.
-It represents a critical bridge between academic knowledge and real‑world clinical practice, shaping the early career trajectory of the novice practitioner.
+Still, it represents a critical bridge between academic knowledge and real‑world clinical practice, shaping the early career trajectory of the novice practitioner.
 This article explores the dynamics of that observation, the competencies being evaluated, common challenges, and proven strategies to turn observation into a powerful learning experience.

 Why Observation Matters